 The Peace Corps uses a competency-based training approach throughout the continuum of learning, supporting you from arrival in-country to your departure.
+The Volunteer Competency Model (VCM) is the agency standard for Volunteer learning and performance.
+The VCM prepares and support Trainees/Volunteers to be effective in service as development professionals and ambassadors of world peace and friendship.
 Learn more about the Peace Corps' approach to training.

-- Technical training involves structured sessions and practical assignments working in the community.
+- Project sector/Technical training involves structured in-classroom or blended learning sessions and practical assignments working in the school in the training site.

 - Intercultural and community development training will help you explore your cultural values, those of your host community, and your role as a Volunteer.
-Training will guide you in considering concepts of time, power and hierarchy, gender roles, communication styles, relationships and self, and resiliency.
+Training will guide you in considering concepts of time, power dynamics and hierarchy, gender roles, communication styles, relationships and self, and resiliency.
+You will use the Self-Other-Bridge concept to help navigate through your intercultural experience.
 You will also participate in cultural events and learn about local history and way of life.

 The Peace Corps employs a community-based model during pre-service training.
 It is based on adult learning methods that emphasize individual responsibility for developing the competencies to function independently as a Volunteer.
 You will live with a family, take care of your own needs, and work either independently or in small groups to accomplish tasks that build your skill levels.
-Belizean facilitators will help you learn the necessary language and intercultural communication skills to accomplish your living and work tasks.
+Belizean language facilitators will help you learn the necessary language and intercultural communication skills to accomplish your living and work tasks.
+Swearing In is not automatic, pursuant to 22 CFR Part 305.4(b)(4) as codified in Manual Section (MS) 201, Trainees must demonstrate language proficiency, technical competence, and knowledge of the history and culture of the host country by the end of pre-service training in order to be "selected for a particular assignment" and be sworn in to Peace Corps service.
 You cannot be sworn-in to Peace Corps service until you have clearly demonstrated the attributes and skills necessary to meet the needs of your assignment.
-You can monitor and demonstrate your own progress through self-evaluation, consistent feedback from staff and facilitators, and participation in daily activities.
-Your success in this learning period requires full participation and, for some, a measure of sacrifice in terms of time and personal comfort.
+You can monitor and demonstrate your own progress through self-evaluation, assessments (via observations, interviews, demonstrations, presentations pre/post quizzes, etc), consistent feedback from staff and facilitators, and participation in daily activities.
+Your success in this learning period requires your full participation and, for some, a measure of sacrifice in terms of time and personal comfort.
 Investment of effort during this time will be well worth the rewards of satisfaction and well-being you will experience as a Volunteer.

-The health technical training continuum will include a coherent set of activities to help prepare trainees meet the needs of the Belizean health community under the RFHP project.
-Our health team will train you to optimize local resources, enhance synergy, and maximize your skill sets with the hope of achieving maximum impact at the village leave.
-During PST technical training you will be trained in the following:
+The youth development technical training continuum will include a coherent set of activities using various methodologies including classroom sessions, field observations, practicums, self-directed online learning and more to help prepare trainees meet the needs of the Youth Empowered by Sports (YES) Project.
+Our team will train you to optimize local resources, enhance synergy, and maximize your skill sets with the hope of achieving maximum impact at the school you serve.
+During PST technical training you will be trained to work with youth, service providers, parents & caregivers; to

-Technical training will support your work toward achieving goals that support host country priorities, complements a national health strategy, meets community health needs, and outlines the Peace Corps’ specific grassroots role in that strategy.
-You must be prepared to carry out project activities and report effectiveness in transferring knowledge and skills that help build individuals’ and work partners’ capacity and contribute to host country health priorities.
-Skills-building in basic quantitative data collection methods and reporting to accompany or follow community health assessments will be shared.
-You will learn how to use basic, key informant interviews and focus group discussions to align your work with the needs of your community.
-Finally, you will learn about monitoring, reporting, and evaluation and the skills needed to effectively use evaluation tools with your work partner(s).
+Technical training will support your work toward achieving goals that support host country priorities and outlines the Peace Corps’ specific grassroots role in that strategy.
+You must be prepared to carry out project activities and report effectiveness in transferring knowledge and skills that help build individuals’ and work partners’ capacity and contribute to host country priorities.

-Language proficiency is at the heart of successful Peace Corps service and effective language skills are essential to your personal and professional satisfaction.
+Language proficiency is at the heart of successful Peace Corps service and effective language skills are essential for your personal and professional growth.
 Language proficiency is critical not only to your job performance, but also helps you integrate into your community, can ease your personal adaptation to the new surroundings, and supports your personal safety.
-As a result, language training is central to the training program and closely tied to intercultural competence, diversity and inclusion training.
+As a result, language training is central to the training program and closely tied to intercultural competence, diversity, equity and inclusion training.

-Belizean language instructors usually teach formal language classes five days a week in small groups.
+Belizean language instructors usually teach formal language classes four days a week in small groups.
 Your language training will incorporate a community-based approach.
 In addition to classroom time, you will be given assignments to work on outside of the classroom and with your host family.
 The goal is to get you to a point of basic social communication skills so you can practice and develop language skills further once you are at your site.
-Prior to being sworn in as a Volunteer, you will develop strategies to continue studying language during your service.
+Prior to being sworn in as a Volunteer, you need to meet the language benchmark for the language you're being trained and you will develop strategies to continue studying language during your service.

 Be aware of the following: